MontiniCristian/chlorine/README.md

 to build different instances of the same object.

-Create a Chlorine instance and pass to it a builder method from your target class and relative success and error closure:
+Create a Chlorine instance and pass to it a builder method from your target class and relative success and error callbacks:

 ```dart